Szymon423/SQLame/README.md

 # SQLame
 That's my attempt to create most Lame, and propably slowest database.

 ## Idea
 Main idea is to create database engine which allows to store data.

 > [!IMPORTANT]
-> WOW AMAZING!

-But worse.
+> But worse.

 ## Connection mechanism
-I want it to provide TCP connection, by this I mean HTTPS, and rest API
+I want it to provide TCP connection, by this I mean HTTP/HTTPS, and rest API

 ## Querries
 As name of this project suggest I want it to be `SQL'ish` - but worse.
 It won't be pure `SQL` syntax, but `SQL` in `JSON`.